 Newcomers ministry welcomes and shares the love of Christ and St. John’s with those new to our church family.
-We do this in many ways — including note writing, giving tours of our church facilities, and hosting the Newcomers Dinner.
+We do this in many ways — including note writing, giving tours of our church facilities, and hosting various newcomers events.

 Dessert & Discussion

 All ladies are welcome to join us .
-We meet one Monday evening a month in a casual setting to grow in our faith and share fellowship.
+We meet the second Monday evening of the month at the home of Noreen Hendley to share fellowship and grow in our faith.

 Food, fun, and fellowship!
 The Lunch Bunch meets the second Wednesday of each month to eat and share fellowship at various restaurants around town.

 “Connecting, Growing, and Serving as Brothers in Christ” The Men of St. John’s group is open to all men of the parish and the wider community who desire to connect, grow, and serve Christ together.
 Our informal meeting format typically involves fellowship, food, discussion, community service, and a short devotional or teaching lesson.